jinmc/programmingtips/_posts/react/2018-08-15-ReactBasicSetSateExample.markdown

 and you should use <b>this.setState()</b> elsewhere, because the setState function will call the <b>render()</b> function and using <b>this.state</b> will not.
 <br><br>
-Also, there is another reason.. if there are two components which are the same class, and if the state gets updated in one component it will automatically update the other.. something like a static variable, I guess ... this is how I understand it, but I may be wrong.
+Also, there is another reason.
+If it has two states and only updating one, setState will take care of it.
+Also, keep in mind that setState is an asyncronous function.
 <br><br>
 <i>https://medium.com/@baphemot/understanding-reactjs-setstate-a4640451865b</i>
  this is a post about setState and it's quite complicated.